bevyengine/rfcs/rfcs/75-fragmented-levels.md

 This feature could be an external ecosystem crate, but it's very simple, has an API many games would use for loading levels or parts of levels, and would be used by the bevy editor.
 It will also have dependencies to bevy so it wouldn't have any as use an external crate for the wider Rust ecosystem.

 You could make it a third party plugin of bevy editor instead of tightly intergrating it, or make another editor that supports the crate.
 This would be an problem because Bevy would be giving up a strong selling point of using its own editor.
 Don't want third party editors to all have better features than the bevy editor, otherwise we'll have a fragmented ecosystem which would be undesirable.

+## Prior Art

+### Unity
+Unity supports additive scenes and has APIs for managing those scenes and loading more than one scene at once https://github.com/bevyengine/rfcs/pull/75#issuecomment-1873990935.

+`Fragmented-Levels` is very similar to Unity additive scenes.
+This was accidental, but proves that this RFC is a desired feature in a game engine, and we should look into how to best support this feature in bevy.